bespsm/techrecords-org/posts/ha-sync-audio.md

 ## HOW-TO connect audio player to Home Assistant

 Once the audio player is flashed with correct WI-FI credentials, it will be automatically discovered with Home Assistant platform.
-Enter conviniet name for it.
+Enter convenient name for it.

 ![Picture of discovered audio player in Home Assistant](/_images/ha-sync-ha-discovery-esphome.png "Discovered audio player in Home Assistant") {.wp-post-image}